Mario5Gray/spring-dependency-injection/README.md

 In Hollwood we call this idea 'dont call us, we'll call you'.
 It means that DI ultimately resolves when an object is ready by collecting it's dependencies, and all it's dependencies dependencies Until the full graph of dependencies is met.

+**_NOTE**_: Although a telephone makes calls, the calls themselves are not dependants of the phone.
+The telephone is merely producing the operation of a phone call.

+## Part of the new Tech Stack

+DI grants us the ability to compose an object of any complexity, and expect that components it needs will be fulfilled at least when needed.
+Some component A required a component B, and component B requires another component C. The DI system is going to start at the edge component - C, for which B is produced, then give rise to an A. The logical operation looks a little like the following graph:

+[Component A] <- [Component B] <- [Component C]

+This is called a dependency graph. and forms the basis of any DI system that can handle non/trivial dependency relationships such as the above scenario.
+It is because of this, that frameworks like Spring provide such value.
+Behind the scenes, Spring implements a powerful dependency graph fulfillment system which ensures the state of your application before it goes live.

+## Dependency Injection in practice

+Because we are talking about Spring, and since Spring is written largely in Java, we will use Object Oriented design principles going forward.
+We want to collect objects by constructing them and feeding them to their upstream dependants; this lets

 what ISNT dependency injection:
 Graph optimizer, Instance verification, object compositing.